| |

 How to Optimize Minecraft: Simple Things Mojang Can Do

-After 1.13, making Minecraft: Java Edition is optimized once again can seem like a daunting task.
-However, there are some relatively simple things Mojang can do to optimize Minecraft.
-In this article, we will be taking a lesson from the development of other games and seeing how we can make things a little easier for Mojang since multithreading the game can often be a daunting and difficult task with code as old as Minecraft.
+After 1.13, optimizing Minecraft: Java Edition can seem daunting.
+However, Mojang can do some relatively simple things to optimize Minecraft.
+In this article, we will be taking a lesson from developing other games and seeing how we can make things a little easier for Mojang since multithreading the game can often be a daunting and challenging with code as old as Minecraft.
 See how Mojang can multithread the game here (Credit: AntVenom):

 AntVenom explaining how multithreading can improve the game